linkspreed/log/README.md

 ## All changes that we will make from 21.06.2024 will appear here ...

+### 02.09.2024 (announcement Web4)
+- 🚀 Imagine a future where digital communities thrive like never before.
+We're laying the foundation for something we call "Denmark 4.0."
+But what exactly is it?
+Stay tuned over the coming weeks to uncover the mystery! 🤔✨ #Web4 #Innovation #StayCurious

+### 02.09.2024 (announcement Web4)
+- 👩‍💻 We're diving deep into the core development of Web4 Lite, our Open Source foundation!
+What features or tools would you love to see?
+Drop your ideas below and let's build the future together! 💡🌐 #Web4Lite #OpenSource #CommunityPower

 ### 01.09.2024 (announcement Web4)
 - 🚀 Building our internal marketing tool to welcome even more organizations into the world of Web4!
 Who’s ready to take the leap with us? 🌐💼 Drop your thoughts below! #Web4 #Innovation #Community